Traffic Stats: Stadium traffic on match day

 Reading the results

-Once the two reports are completed and available in the My Reports section, we will use the Compare Report feature, which is available for all Area Analyses with the same area definition (Figure 5).
-This feature will allow us to overlay the results from the two reports and visually identify which roads perform better or worse.
+Once the two reports are complete and available in the My Reports section, use the Compare Report feature.
+This feature is available for all Area Analyses with the same area definition (Figure 5).
+It allows you to overlay the results from the two reports and visually identify which roads perform better or worse.

 Traffic Stats My Reports list showing the previously created reports, highlighting the button to compare them